Last updated on October 17, 2019 at 19:38

 By staying bound to the nicotinic receptor, the muscle cell will stay depolarized (-50mV membrane potential).
 This causes the voltage-gated Na+ channels to be unable to go back to the resting state, which makes the postsynaptic membrane unable to be excited, and the muscle unable to contract, causing paralysis!
 This is called the phase I block.
 When cholinesterase inhibitors are administered during the phase I block, the strength of the block will be increased, because succinylcholine will stay even longer.

 Succinylcholine is hydrophilic, meaning it is poorly absorbed from the gut and does not enter the brain.
-It has a short duration (5-10 minutes), meaning it is mostly used for intubation and repositioning of muscles.
-Continuous infusion is needed for longer procedures.
+It has a short duration (5-10 minutes) and fast onset of action, meaning it is mostly used for intubation and repositioning of muscles rather than maintenance of muscle relaxation.

 The effect of succinylcholine is prolonged in people with genetic cholinesterase deficiency, in infants, in patients with liver damage, by cholinesterase inhibitors and by other drugs that are metabolized by butyrylcholinesterase.

-Malignant hyperthermia is a genetic condition where the patient has a certain mutation in the gene for the ryanodine receptor, which causes enormous Ca2+ release from the sarcoplasmic reticulum in response to succinylcholine or general anaesthetics.
-It causes isotonic muscle contractions of all muscles in the body, which causes increased heat production.
-The increased energy need will cause a switch to anaerobic metabolism and therefore lactic acidosis.
-The muscle fibres can degenerate which releases myoglobin into the blood, which can cause acute renal failure.
+Malignant hyperthermia is a genetic condition where the patient has a certain mutation in the gene for the ryanodine receptor, which causes enormous Ca2+ release from the sarcoplasmic reticulum in response to succinylcholine or inhaled general anaesthetics.
+It causes isotonic muscle contractions of all muscles in the body, which increases heat production.
+The increased energy need will cause a switch to anaerobic metabolism and therefore cause lactic acidosis.
+The muscle fibres can degenerate (rhabdomyolysis) which releases myoglobin into the blood, which can cause acute renal failure.

 It is treated with dantrolene, a ryanodine receptor blocker, bicarbonate for the acidosis and physical cooling to prevent damage from the hyperthermia.